 World Organisation for Animal Health

-Position : Programme Officer to the Sub-regional Representative of the OIE for Eastern Africa, covering the 13 Member Countries and Territories of the OIE in East Africa and the Horn of Africa : Burundi, Comoros, Djibouti, Eritrea, Ethiopia, Kenya, Rwanda, Seychelles, Somalia, South-Sudan, Sudan, Tanzania and Uganda.
+Position : Programme Officer to the WOAH Sub-regional Representative for Eastern Africa, covering the 13 Member Countries and Territories of WOAH in Eastern Africa : Burundi, Comoros, Djibouti, Eritrea, Ethiopia, Kenya, Rwanda, Seychelles, Somalia, South-Sudan, Sudan, Tanzania and Uganda.

-The OIE Sub-Regional Representation for Eastern Africa was established in 2009 and started operating in January 2010.
+The WOAH Sub-Regional Representation for Eastern Africa was established in 2009 and started operating in January 2010.
 The Representation is entrusted with the technical cooperation with two regional economic communities in the Region, i.e. the Inter-Governmental Authority on Development (IGAD), with headquarters based in Djibouti City, Djibouti and the East African Community (EAC) with headquarters based in Arusha, Tanzania.
-In addition, the Representation, in close cooperation with the Regional Representation of the OIE for Africa, liaises with the various African Union instititions in the Region, i.e. the African Union Commission (AUC), the Interafrican Bureau for Animal Resources (AU-IBAR), the Pan-African Veterinary Vaccine Centre (AU-PANVAC) and the Pan African Tsetse and Trypanosomosis Eradication Campaign (AU-PATTEC).
-Normative activities of the OIE Sub-Regional Representation fall within the 6th Strategic Plan of the OIE and include (but are not limited to) :
+In addition, the Representation, in close cooperation with the Regional Representation of WOAH for Africa, liaises with the various African Union instititions in the Region, i.e. the African Union Commission (AUC), the Interafrican Bureau for Animal Resources (AU-IBAR), the Pan-African Veterinary Vaccine Centre (AU-PANVAC) and the Pan African Tsetse and Trypanosomosis Eradication Campaign (AU-PATTEC).
+Normative activities of the OIE Sub-Regional Representation fall within the 7th Strategic Plan and include (but are not limited to) :

 Agence Française de Développement (AFD)